Welcome

 Land Charges Act 1972 and registration

 Some equitable interests must be registered as land charges under the Land Charges Act 1972.
-These include estate contracts, restrictive covenants, and equitable easements created after 1925.
+These include estate contracts, restrictive covenants, and equitable easements created after 1925, and certain legal interests such as puisne mortgages.

 Worked Example 1.1